yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 An application component that interacts with the space (using read, write, take, etc.), and implements a certain functionality.
 Java people sometimes refer to it as a Service Bean, but it does not have to be a [Java Bean|http://en.wikipedia.org/wiki/JavaBean].
-~Key sentence: The service component interacts with the space to implement your application's logic.~
+{% sub %}Key sentence: The service component interacts with the space to implement your application's logic.{% endsub %}

 {% endcolumn %}